Christopher Portman, 10th Viscount Portman: Early life

+Career

 This fortune is principally the controlling interest in a 110 acre portion of Marylebone, central London, the Portman Estate.
 The trust is spending £40 million on an investment programme to create a shopping area, Portman Village.

-Portman's other assets include shares in commercial properties in New York state and Florida.
+Lord Portman's other assets include shares in commercial properties in New York state and Florida.

+Personal life

+Portman is a resident of Switzerland.
+In May 2025, the Sunday Times Rich List estimated his net worth to be £1.9 billion.

 Marriages and children

 Portman's first wife was Caroline Steenson, and they had one son: